tu-graz-library/docs-repository/docs/deployment/index.md

 * **[Celery](https://docs.celeryproject.org/en/stable/userguide/application.html)**

-Web Server VMs are configured to the F5 load balancer that is provided by [Tu Graz ZID](https://www.tugraz.at/tu-graz/organisationsstruktur/serviceeinrichtungen-und-stabsstellen/zentraler-informatikdienst/).
+The web server VMs are configured to the F5 load balancer that is provided by [Tu Graz ZID](https://www.tugraz.at/tu-graz/organisationsstruktur/serviceeinrichtungen-und-stabsstellen/zentraler-informatikdienst/).

-The load balancer is forwarding the requests to one of the (Web Server VM), and then the requests are proxied by [NGINX](https://gitlab.tugraz.at/invenio/nginx) to [UWSGI web applications](https://uwsgi-docs.readthedocs.io/en/latest/WSGIquickstart.html).
+F5 load balancer is forwarding the requests to one of the (Web Server VM), and then the requests are proxied by [NGINX](https://gitlab.tugraz.at/invenio/nginx) to [UWSGI web applications](https://uwsgi-docs.readthedocs.io/en/latest/WSGIquickstart.html).
 As shown below:

 ![](images/invenio-prod.png?raw=true)